alterisian/oil-refinery-api/README.md

 - [ ] Read the list of refineries from wikipedia and generate JSON.
 - [ ] Add some persistency.
 - [ ] Query for individual refineries.

+### Update 20th May
+- Cloned the repo.
+We added the wikipedia client.
+We added a scraper.
+We added a test to see if the scraper retrieves a refinery.
+It's green.
+- Next: Would be take the output, and find all the countries.
+Then the refineries list, then extract the refinery data by regex.